-• Policy 4 Strategy E - A citywide approach to enable ADUs is preferred.
+Policy 4 Strategy E - A citywide approach to enable ADUs is preferred.
 Until a holistic approach is in place, individual rezonings to enable ADUs in all residential areas, specifically where proximate to transit, are appropriate.
 Unless there is a neighborhood plan supporting ADUs, rezonings should be small in area in order to minimize impacts to the surrounding residential area (p.
 84).

-In this case, the requested rezoning is a single lot in a residential area within a few blocks of transit routes.
 This rezoning to an ADU zone district will have minimal impacts on the surrounding neighborhood and is consistent with Blueprint Denver recommendations.